KevinW765/Scrapy/README.md

 # Scrapy
 Use Scrapy to extract category.
 Website name.
 Website URL. website title tag on https://dmoztools.net/

+# Version Control
+Python Version - Python 3.10.0
+Other Modules and Packages used - refer to requirements.txt in Scrapy/DMOZspider/

 # To run the code
 open terminal and cd to DMOZspider folder